-All KONE employees are required to complete a general safety training related to our safety management framework and KONE's Health and Safety Policy.
-In addition, our employees receive health and safety training relevant to their work.
-To complement the existing safety promotion and training practices, monthly global toolbox talks were launched at the beginning of 2022 to support local safety units and drive consistent practices.
-The toolbox materials are available for all KONE employees.
+All KONE employees are required to complete a general safety training course covering our safety management framework and KONE's Health and Safety Policy.
+In 2023, we organized a campaign where the training was assigned as a refresher to every employee, and we achieved our goal of 80% completion rate in eight weeks.
+At the end of 2023 the completion rate was 90%.
+Our employees also receive additional health and safety training relevant to their work.
+In addition, regular global toolbox talks were provided to ensure consistent practices and help local safety units with materials available for all KONE employees.

-The safety of the people using elevators, escalators and automatic building doors involves everyone from technology and maintenance service providers to building owners and equipment users.
-Therefore, we work closely with our customers to help them recognize and deal with situations that could lead to safety risks.
-We communicate actively about safety, organize activities and provide training along with educational materials to our customers and the general public to help equipment users stay safe.
+The safety of the people using elevators, escalators and automatic building doors involves everyone from technology and service providers to building owners and equipment users.
+Therefore, we work closely with our customers to help them operate our equipment safely, identify potential safety hazards, and to deal with situations that could lead to safety risks.
+We communicate actively about safety, organize safety-related activities, and provide training and educational resources to our customers and the public to help them use the equipment in a safe way.